Example KPIs and Dashboards - Advanced Analytics API

 'allFine', 'expiresSoon', 'levelTooLowSoon', 'expired', 'revokedRequired', 'failed', 'levelTooLow', 'required'

 Please note that we do not include the statuses where the Qualification is not required.
-Also see the important note about ‘partial compliance’ at the end of the article about compliance calculations.
+Also see the important note about ‘partial compliance’ at the end of the articlearrow-up-right about compliance calculations.
 And finally, be aware that this calculation does not include the count-rules.

 Application: As a Scorecard (one number) or as a Time series chart (evolution over time)